bockmancheung/bockmancheung.github.io/_pages/about.md

 ---
 permalink: /
+title: "ONE YEAR OF GENOCIDE."
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-# ONE YEAR OF GENOCIDE.

 Welcome to Bockman Cheung's webpage!
 I am a second year UCLA math undergraduate.